Depleted uranium: Sardinia, Italy

-Contamination as a result of the Afghan War
+Afghan War

 The Canadian Uranium Medical Research Centre obtained urine samples from bombed civilian areas in Jalalabad that showed concentrations of 80 to 400 ng/L of undepleted uranium, far higher than the typical concentration in the British population of ≈5 ng/L.

 Remscheid, Germany

 On 8 December 1988, an A-10 Thunderbolt II attack jet of the United States Air Force crashed onto a residential area in the city of Remscheid, West Germany.
 The aircraft crashed into the upper floor of an apartment complex.
 In addition to the pilot, five people were killed.
 Fifty others were injured, many of them seriously.
 When the number of cancer cases in the vicinity of the accident rose disproportionately in the years after, suspicion rose that the depleted uranium ballast in the jet may have been the cause.

 This was denied by the US military.
 However, 70 tons of top soil from the accident scene was removed and taken away to a depot.
-Also, film material taken during the top-soil removal show radiation warning signs.
+Film material taken during the top-soil removal show radiation warning signs.
 120 residents and rescue workers reported skin diseases.
 Medical diagnosis concluded that these symptoms related to toxic irritative dermatitis.